jhu-digital-manuscripts/gcme/README.md

 The line index allows lines of text to be searched for by word or by tagged lemma.
 The text field contains the raw words of the line and uses the simple analyzer which ignores case and handles punctuation.
-The tag_lemma_text field contains the tagged lemmas for the words of the line and uses a custom anaylyzer which ignores case and tokenizes based on whitespace.
+The lemma_text and lemma_tag_text field contain the lemmas and tagged lemmas respectively for the words of the line.
+They both use a custom anaylyzer which ignores case and tokenizes based on whitespace.
 The id is the identifier assigned to the line.
 The raw_number is the number assigned to the line.
 It is either an integer or an integer followed by some letters.
 The number field is the integer extracted from raw_number.
 The group is an array of 2-4 identifiers